keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate/_index.md

 and the `keptn.sh` keys take precedence over `app.kubernetes.io` keys.
 In other words:

-* The operator first checks if the `keptn.sh/` key is present in the annotations, and then in the labels.
+* The operator first checks if the `keptn.sh` key is present in the annotations, and then in the labels.
-* If neither is the case, it looks for the `app.kubernetes.io/` equivalent, again first in the annotations, then in the labels.
+* If neither is the case, it looks for the `app.kubernetes.io` equivalent, again first in the annotations, then in the labels.

 In general, annotations are more appropriate than labels